DavidMercier/NIMS/doc/python_abaqus.rst

 - select and run the Python file containing the FEM model (\*.py) : File' ==> 'Run Script'

 ..  note::
-    Dimensions are in nm and Young's moduli are in GPa ==> Load is in nN.
+    Dimensions are in nm and Young's moduli are in GPa, implying that load is in nN.

 References
 ############